amyylin1/UFOs/README.md

 ### Fig. 3.
 Filtering for Date, City, State, etc.

-Type in information for Date, City, State, etc may yield a more specific result.
+Type in the information for Date, City, State, etc, may yield a more specific result.

 ![Screen Shot 2022-10-13 at 5 34 11 PM](https://user-images.githubusercontent.com/108419097/195717482-1116d260-5cf8-4750-90f7-eecded463d1a.png)

 ## 3. Summary:

+Since the program can only understand rigid structures,  incorrect data input will lead to a false search.
+Recommendation 1:
+Design a drop-down menu, so the user can select items from the list to minimize incorrect input.
+Recommendation 2:
+Design a less rigid input structure to understand names from both uppercase and lowercase spelling.